CasvalDOT/hssh/README.md

 ### Brew
-Due to private nature of the repository, you must create first a personal access token in gitlab settings tab.
+Due to private nature of the repository, you must create first a personal access token in github settings tab.
 Copy the generated token and then export your env in your local machine

-`export GITLAB_HOMEBREW_TOKEN=<Your Token>`
+`export HOMEBREW_GITHUB_API_TOKEN=<Your Token>`

 After that execute the following commands